ohshitgorillas/docker-wireguard-transmission/README.md

 A docker container for a WireGuard VPN client connection to a remote server, and a Transmission bittorrent daemon in a separate container which routes all traffic through the VPN.

 # Notes:
+- This approach isolates the VPN from the host so that it only captures Transmission's traffic.
+If you want the VPN to capture all traffic from the host PC as well, use "network: host" in the wireguard section of docker-compose.yaml.
 - These files are optimized for someone who has a previous installation of Transmission on the host PC that they would like to containerize.
 It transfers all downloads, torrents, and statistics to the container.
 - IPv6 is disabled and the WireGuard container will throw an error when it encounters a reference to IPv6 in the wg0.conf file.